What's Generally Okay In a Cuddle Therapy Session With Me (That You Might Be Afraid to Ask)

 Can you picture how that might feel for you?
 Can you picture it for yourself?

-If you're still really not sure if I'd be okay with a specific request you have after reading this article, please sign up for your pre-session call and ask!
-I'd love to see how we might fit together.
+If you're still really not sure if I'd be okay with a specific request you have after reading this article, check to see if it’s on my definitely not okay list first.